VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 # Authentication and Authorization
-Session management tasks like logging in and logging out, can be handled easily with the help of the **Flask-Login** library.
+Session management tasks like logging in and logging out, can be handled easily using the **Flask-Login** library.
 It can be installed using the following command:

 	pip install Flask-Login
 The **Flask-Principal** library is used for stronger security, which offers role-based access control (RBAC).
 It restricts access to certain actions, depending on the user's role.
 To install Flask-Principal, run: